Roasts on , ships on

 From the third day onwards, the cherries are spread day by day in thicker layers.
 They are moved and turned upside down several times a day to avoid unwanted fermentations until a humidity of about 10% is reached.
 Then proceed to the mechanical removal of skin and mucilage, by now withered, and finally of parchment.

 The coffee has notes of wild berries, plum, milk chocolate.
 Very balanced, it has a full body and a clean finish.
-Available with a profile crafted to heighten the characteristics of this fantastic coffee when extracted as filter.
+Available with a profile crafted to heighten the characteristics of this fantastic coffee.

 |Bukinanyana, Cibitoke province|